-The PTC is headed by the Chairman and Chief Executive, who are supported by four functional divisions.
+The Public Transport Council is headed by the Chairman and Chief Executive, who are supported by six functional divisions.

 Policy & Regulation

 The Policy and Regulation Division supports the Council in carrying out public transport fare reviews, taking into consideration the prevailing framework and statutory mandate.
-It manages the licensing regime for public transport ticket payment service providers such as EZ-Link, NETS and Transit Link, and reviews proposals on how fares should be paid.
-The Division also administers the penalty fee enforcement regime to deter commuters from evading fares on bus and train services.
+It licenses public transport ticket payment service providers such as EZ-Link, NETS and Transit Link, and reviews proposals on how fares should be paid.
+The Division also administers the fare evasion enforcement regime to deter commuters from evading fares on bus, train and taxi services.

 Insights & Advisory

-The Research and Advisory Division supports the Council in its advisory role to the Minister for Transport, through recommendations to improve the commuter experience on public transport.
+The Insights & Advisory Division supports the Council in advising the Minister for Transport, through recommendations to improve the commuter experience on public transport.

 To support our efforts to bring about affordable fares and a sustainable public transport system, the Corporate Communications Division draws up and carries out public communications plans to actively inform and engage internal and external stakeholders on policy matters and related issues.
 Besides managing media and international relations, the Division also reaches out to the public through engagement programmes and various feedback channels.

 The Corporate Services Division oversees the formulation and execution of policies and plans for our administrative, finance, human resources, corporate governance, IT, procurement, legal and audit functions.